-Solicitation of Proxies and Expenses The cost of this solicitation will be borne by the Company.
-In addition to solicitation by mail, directors, officers and employees of the Company may, without additional compensation, solicit the return of proxies by telephone, messenger, facsimile, e-mail or personal interview.
-Arrangements may also be made with brokerage houses and other custodians, nominees and fiduciaries to solicit their customers who are beneficial owners of the Company's common stock and to forward proxies and proxy material to those beneficial owners.
-The Company will reimburse them for their reasonable out-of-pocket expenses in doing so.
-The Company will also pay the expenses of preparing, printing and mailing this Proxy Statement, the enclosed form of proxy and any other solicitation materials.
+The Company bears the expense of preparing, printing, mailing, and distributing the proxy materials.
+In addition to this solicitation by mail, directors, officers and employees of the Company may, without additional compensation, solicit the return of proxies by telephone, messenger, facsimile or email.
+The Company will request that brokers and other nominee holders of common stock furnish proxy materials to beneficial owners.
+The Company will reimburse such brokers and other nominees for their reasonable out-of-pocket expense in doing so.